vsavkin/databinder/README.md

 # DataBinder

 Data binding is a technique used to maintain synchronization of data.
-It's a key component of most MVP/MVVM frameworks.
-DataBinder is a Dart library that uses object mirrors to implement data binding.
-Though the primary focus of the library to be used for building MV* frameworks, it can be used directly.
+And it's a key component of most MVP/MVVM frameworks.

+DataBinder is a Dart library implementing data binding via object mirrors.
+Though the primary focus of the library is to be used by frameworks, it can be used directly as well.

 ## Core principles

 #### Do all bindings dynamically => no compilation

-The compilation approch is a good solution in many situations, but I strongly believe that binding in runtime is more advantageous.
+I strongly believe that runtime binding is more advantageous than compilation.

 * No extra steps in the build process
 * Easier to understand
-* Templates can be build dynamically or retrieved from a database
+* Templates can be built dynamically or retrieved from a database

 #### Follow the MDV syntax as close as possible

 #### Provide extension points for frameworks

-To be a good foundation for bulding MV* frameworks Databinder should allow to plug in custom binders and customize parsing.
+To be a good foundation for building MV* frameworks Databinder should support custom binders.

 ## How to use it